assyrianic/Tagha/README.md

 ## Contact

-I can be contacted through the discord link above.
+I can be contacted through the discord link (https://discord.gg/2NKFgPS).

 ## License